 Three options:

-Video Tour: Live WeChat/WhatsApp walkthrough during production hours (often offered by suppliers)
+Video Tour: Live WeChat/WhatsApp walkthrough during production hours

 Third-Party Inspection: At Epic Sourcing, we provide quality control and factory audit services to make sure the product meets your expectations

-Don't just hammer on price—factories will cut corners.
+Don't just hammer on price — factories will cut corners.

 Negotiate: